AhmedHosniFahmi/Security_notes/Penetration_Testing/AD/Delegations/Unconstrained.md

 >
 > If the `impersonated` account is [is sensitive and cannot be delegated](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/how-to-configure-protected-accounts) or a member of the [Protected Users](https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/protected-users-security-group) group, the delegation will fail.
 >
-> The RID 500, "Administrator" account doesn't benefit from that restriction, even if it's added to the Protected Users group (source: [sensepost.com](https://sensepost.com/blog/2023/protected-users-you-thought-you-were-safe-uh/)).
+> For RID 500, "Administrator" you need to tick the option “Account is sensitive and cannot be delegated” in the account settings even if the RID500 account is in Protected Users. (source: [sensepost](https://sensepost.com/blog/2023/protected-users-you-thought-you-were-safe-uh/))
 >
 > By default, the salt is always:
 >